rsyncOSX/RsyncOSXsched/README.md

 Selecting the `Menuapp` in main view quits RsyncOSX and starts the menu application.
 The default profile is selected when it starts.
 There are no active schedules in the `default` profile.
 Selecting profile `Snapshots` (the menu app reads any profile created within RsyncOSX) activates any scheduled tasks in profile.
 Only scheduled tasks in selected profile is activated.
 ![](screenshots/sched4.png)
 ![](screenshots/sched5.png)
 The status light is green indicating there is an active task waiting for execution.
-In the example there was only schedules of type `once`.
-After all three was executed there were not any scheduled tasks waiting.
 ![](screenshots/sched6.png)
-Opening RsyncOSX and checking the logs for result of executed tasks.